Charlotte Henry Study Grant

 Award nomination type: Self nominated

-About the Charlotte Henry grant
+About the Charlotte Henry Study Grant

 Having trained as a teacher librarian, Charlotte Gilmore Henry spent much of her 35-year professional career as a librarian in public libraries at a senior level.
 She worked at the Maribyrnong City Council Library Service in a senior role and prior to that at Whitehorse Manningham Libraries.